2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 After completing their Bachelor's Degree, grade specific ed graduates from Athens State University carry an average student debt load of $27,594.

-Full Teacher Education Grade Specific at Athens State University Report
+Read full report on Teacher Education Grade Specific at Athens State University

 You’ll be in good company if you decide to attend Troy University.
 It ranked #3 on our 2023 Most Popular Teacher Education Grade Specific Bachelor’s Degree Schools in Alabama list.
-Located in the town of Troy, TROY is a public college with a large student population.
+Located in the remote town of Troy, TROY is a public school with a fairly large student population.

 Of the 131 students majoring in grade specific ed at TROY, 24% are male and 76% are female.